tobias-z/assignment-lsola2/lsola2.md

    the production and handling of events”.
 How would you explain this description to a business user?
 You might find it helpful to illustrate the answer with diagrams.

-   The typical way an application would comunicate complete some sort of task, would be through calling a bunch of predefined logic, wether this is inside a single huge application, or in multiple applications working together, the overall idea would'nt change.
+   The typical way an application would complete some sort of task, would be through calling a bunch of predefined logic, wether this is inside a single huge application, or in multiple applications working together, the overall idea would'nt change.
    So you end up with a bunch of logic that is completely coupled together with specific applications / functionality inside the same application.

    What event driven architecture tries to do, is solve the tight coupling between these applications.